 The vastness of Alaska, our increasing knowledge of habitat, and its use in the Arctic make it challenging to describe EFH by text using static boundaries.
 To address this challenge, NMFS refers to the boundaries as defined by a Fishery Management Unit (FMU) for the FMP as the Arctic Management Area and the fisheries managed by the FMP.
-The Arctic FMP FMU would be all marine waters in the EEZ of the Chukchi and Beaufort Seas from 3 nautical miles offshore the coast of Alaska or baseline to 200 nautical miles offshore, north of Bering Strait (from Cape Prince of Wales to Cape Dezhneva) and westward to the 1990 U.S./Russia maritime boundary line and eastward to the U.S. Canada maritime boundary and the target species found in the Arctic Management Area listed in Table 3-4.
+The Arctic FMP FMU would be the target species found in the Arctic Management Area listed in Table 3-3.
 Therefore, EFH will be described for Arctic cod, saffron cod, and snow crab.